Escape-ism

 "Escape-ism" is a funk song by American musician James Brown.
 It was Brown's first release on his own label, People Records.
-It charted #6 R&B and #35 Pop as a two-part single in 1971.
+It charted at #6 on the Billboard R&B chart and #35 on the Billboard Hot 100 as a two-part single in 1971.
 Both parts also appeared on the album Hot Pants in 1971, with the previously unreleased nineteen-minute unedited take of the track appearing on the album's 1992 CD re-release.
 According to Robert Christgau the song was "supposedly cut to kill time until Bobby Byrd arrived" at the studio.

-A live version of "Escape-ism" is included on Brown's live album Revolution of the Mind.

-The song was sampled in Bell Biv Devoe's song Poison.
+A live version of "Escape-ism" is included on Brown's 1971 live album Revolution of the Mind.
+The song was sampled in Bell Biv Devoe's song "Poison" from their 1990 album of the same name.